littleC-C/adyen-java-sample-code/README.md

     - CreatePaymentAPI             : Create a payment via our API using SOAP
     - CreatePaymentCSE             : Create a Client-Side Encrypted payment using SOAP 3.Notifications
-  - HttpPost
-    - NotificationServer           : Receive our notifications using HTTP Post
   - Json
     - NotificationServer           : Receive our notifications using JSON 4.Modifications
-  - HttpPost
-    - CancelOrRefundPayment        : Cancel or refund a payment using HTTP Post
-    - CancelPayment                : Cancel a payment using HTTP Post
-    - CapturePayment               : Capture a payment using HTTP Post
-    - RefundPayment                : Request a refund using HTTP Post
   - Json
     - CancelOrRefundPayment        : Cancel or refund a payment using JSON
     - CancelPayment                : Cancel a payment using JSON